JacobBanta/python-projects/README.md

 # python-projects
 These are some of my python projects
-You will need the https://github.com/rsalmei/alive-progress library for many of these to work
+\nYou will need the https://github.com/rsalmei/alive-progress library for many of these to work